FDO-page/jiaocheng/README.md

 these page can identify these codes in your article. you can use then easily.

-to let the words to the url, you can use ' link:example](example.com) ' but to fix it with "[" to show the picture, you can use [image:example.com]
+to let the words to the url, you can use ' link:example](example.com) ' but to fix it with "["

+to show the picture, you can use [image:example.com]

+if you want to learn more about us, go to see [this page](https://fdo-page.github.io/startpage/)